-When sewing stitches other than straight or zigzag stitches that are secured with reverse stitching, pressing (i) (reverse/reinforcement stitch button) sews reinforcement stitches, 3 to 5 stitches on top of each other.
+When sewing stitches other than straight or zigzag stitches that are secured with reverse stitching, pressing (n) (reverse/reinforcement stitch button) sews reinforcement stitches, 3 to 5 stitches on top of each other.

-- 1 Reverse stitching - 2 Reinforcement stitching
+- 1 Reverse stitching - Reinforcement stitching

 Whether reverse stitches or reinforcement stitches are sewn depends on the stitch that is selected.
-For details, refer to "Stitch settings" (page 56).
+For details, refer to "STITCH SETTINGS" (page 35).